 Meanwhile, the Lithuanian CC, as well as the courts of Latvia and Moldova, having evaluated the provisions of the Convention in the context of the objectives pursued by the Convention, as mentioned above, have stated that both the Convention, which is aimed at combating violence against women and domestic violence by promoting true equality between men and women as a precondition for the reduction of violence against women, as well as the Constitution pursue the same universally significant objectives.
-The Lithuanian CC stressed that the Convention does not contain any provisions that are contrary to the Constitution and that, therefore, the obligations arising from the Convention, in so far as they relate to the application of the contested provisions of the Convention, cannot be regarded as incompatible with the provisions of the Constitution.
+The Lithuanian CC stressed that the Convention does not contain any provisions that are contrary to the Constitution and that, therefore, the obligations arising from the Convention, in so far as they relate to the application of the contested provisions of the Constitution.
 Consequently, the provisions of the Convention governing human rights and freedoms, which are based on the same constitutional values of equality, personal integrity and respect for the dignity of every human being, can be applied in conjunction with the provisions of the Constitution.57